jonaslalin/jonaslalin.github.io/_posts/2021-12-10-feedforward-neural-networks-part-1.md

 ## Forward Propagation

-Settling on which notations to use is tricky since we only have so many letters in the Roman alphabet.
+Settling on what notations to use is tricky since we only have so many letters in the Roman alphabet.
 As you browse the Internet, you will likely find derivations that have used different notations than the ones we are about to introduce.
 However, and fortunately, there is no right or wrong here; it is just a matter of taste.
 In particular, the notations used in this series take inspiration from Andrew Ng's [Standard notations for Deep Learning]({% link /assets/deep-learning-notation.pdf %}){: target="_blank" }.
 If you make a comparison, you will find that we only change a couple of the details.

 Now, whatever we come up with, we have to support